jaipack17/write-ups/Implementing and Using Quadtrees/README.md

 Well, we see some new stuff in their don't we?
 Let's break the method into different steps.
 Firstly, we have an unknown `HasObject` method.
 This method checks if a point is within the area of the node/origin.
 If not, we return from the function.
 Next we check if their's enough space for a point to fit in a region, if not the region subdivides into 4 more regions.
 This process continues until there's enough space for a point.

 This method *may* cause memory leaks if the capacity is 1-2 and if the points are near the corners.
 A hacky way to deal with this would be to let some points be in a region even if their's not enough space.
+It's much better to use the method below for more performant quadtrees and also easier collision detection methods!

 ```lua
 function Node:Insert(point: Vector2)